wahaj1981/CNA340/README.md

 ## Getting Started

-These instructions will [do something] on your local machine for [development/experimentation/demo].
+These instructions will guide you through setting up and running your first Python script on your local machine for experimentation as part of your CNE330 class.

 ### Prerequisites